Torture Never Again: Victims

-Lasting Effects
+Lasting effects

 Brazil's president Dilma Rousseff was a former guerrilla who was part of the Palmares Armed Revolutionary Vanguard in the 1970s.
 She revealed in testimonies in 2001 and 2005 details of the torture she was subjected to by military officials.
 Rousseff recounts having been stripped naked and suspended upside down, with bound wrists and ankles.
 While in this position, she was "submitted to electric shocks on different parts of her body, including her breasts, inner thighs and head" and was beaten in the face.
 Retired military officials accused of torturing Rousseff have questioned evidence and accused Rousseff of belonging to an armed militant group that sought to install a Soviet-inspired dictatorship.
 Rousseff vowed to donate her reparation check of about $10,000 to Torture Never Again in May 2012.
 Chile's former president Michelle Bachelet is a survivor of detention and torture after a 1973 military coup.
 Uruguay's president José Mujica is a former leader of the Tupamaro guerrilla organization who was tortured during nearly a decade and a half of imprisonment.
 World-renowned architect Oscar Niemeyer agreed to design a monument condemning torture for Rio de Janeiro in 1985.
 The project was proposed by the activist group Grupo Tortura Nunca Mais, founded during the first months of civilian government following twenty-one years of military dictatorship in Brazil.
-The group's members were torture victims and/or family members of victims.
-The monument, however, has yet to be installed.
+The group's members were torture victims and family members of victims.
+However, this monument has not been built.

 A key aim of the project was to expose aspects of the history of dictatorship.
 They also hoped the monument would help to console victims and their families and inspire and inform conversation about the recent history of Brazil.
 Grupo Tortura Nunca Mais won municipal approval for two other major projects.
 The first was supposed to rename streets and plazas in homage to those who had disappeared or been assassinated, and the second, to convert the former police headquarters in Rio into a cultural center and state archive.

 In 1993, the city of Recife, Brazil, inaugurated a monument recognizing the victims of torture during the military dictatorship, known as the Torture Never Again Monument.
 In 1988, the city held a competition for the design, and over 20 artists entered.
 Demetrio Albuquerque, a Brazilian architect and sculptor, led the winning team.
-The monument depicts a man in the "pau de arara," or parrot's perch, torture position, in which victims are hung upside down with their wrists and ankles bound.
+The monument depicts a man in the "pau de arara", or parrot's perch, torture position, in which victims are hung upside down with their wrists and ankles bound.
 This is a practice that former Brazilian President Dilma Rousseff endured.